jasonzhang2022/algorithm/src/main/java/jason/datastructure/graph/readme.md

 #DFS
-dfs is a very useful tool exploring graph topology.
+dfs is a very useful tool **exploring graph topology**.
+For example, connectivity (connected component, biconnected, bridge, articulation point) and reachability  are explored using DFS.

-During DFS, edge can be classified as
+During DFS, edge can be classified as for **directed graph**
 + tree edge: edge followed by DFS
 + backward edge: this edge will form a loop together with tree edge.
 + forward edge: an alternative path for tree edge
 + cross edge: all other edges

+For **undirected graph**
+there are only two types of edges:
++ tree edges
++ backward edge

 The official DFS in introduction of algorithm color the node into 3 colors:
 + white: not touched yet.